A dropshipping business is simple.

 Solutions such as Printful, for example, offer ecommerce photography services in which they print and photograph your products in their facility.

 Specific return policies may vary depending on the supplier and your dropshipping vendor.
-On Oberlo, for example, suppliers “generally do not accept returns” and refunds are issued in cases such as incorrect or damaged items, poor quality merchandise, missing orders, and expired delivery estimates.
+On Oberlo, for example, AliExpress suppliers generally “do not accept returns,” and refunds are issued in cases such as incorrect or damaged items, poor quality merchandise, missing orders, and expired delivery estimates.